cburdine/materials-ml-workshop/MaterialsML/regression/regression_models.md

 # Application: Bandgap Prediction

 Let's now try to tackle a more difficult regression problem: predicting material bandgaps.
-The bandgap of a material is an important property related to whether or not a material is a conductor: Materials with a zero bandgap are typically conductors, whereas materials with a positive bandgap are inusulators (if the gap is large) or semiconductors (if the gap is small).
+The bandgap of a material is an important property related to whether or not a material is a conductor: Materials with a zero bandgap are typically conductors, whereas materials with a positive bandgap are insulators (if the gap is large) or semiconductors (if the gap is small).
 We can estimate the bandgap by examining the largest gap between the energies of two states in the material's _band structure_.
 For example, the bandgap of one crystalline phase of the insulator SiO$_2$ [(mp-546794)](https://next-gen.materialsproject.org/materials/mp-546794?formula=SiO2) is roughly 5.69 eV, which is the difference in band energy at the $\Gamma$ point (shown in purple):

 ![SiO2 bandgap](SiO2_band.png)